ABOUT THE PROJECT

 The Parks and Pathway Bylaw was last reviewed in 2003 – almost 15 years ago.
 Since then the way we use parks has evolved.
 For example, in recent years goats have been introduced to our parks to help manage weeds, Segways have been seen on pathways and new technologies, such as drones, have become more commonplace.

-As part of our Bylaw review, we have gathered information and ideas from reports, surveys, 3-1-1 calls and best practices from other cities.
-Now we want to hear from you!
+As part of our Bylaw review, we have gathered information and ideas from reports, surveys, 3-1-1 calls and best practices from other cities as well as input from you.

 PROVIDE YOUR INPUT